VUEngine/VUEngine-Core/doc/pages/graphics.md

 ### Polyhedron

 This class is used to draw 3D bodies into the screen.
-They are composed of a list of sorted vertexes.
+It keeps a list of sorted vertexes.

 ### PolyhedronManager